Amazon workers' union victory upheld by U.S. labor board director

 The victory marked the first time U.S. staff at Amazon had decided to unionize in the company's nearly three-decade history, as well as a watershed moment for organized labor, which has taken issue with productivity tracking among other practices at the country's second-largest private employer.

-The news comes at a time when Amazon has moved to lay off more than 18,000 corporate staff in light of economic uncertainty as well as propose closing three warehouses in the United Kingdom while opening others in the country.
+The news comes at a time when Amazon sought to lay off more than 18,000 corporate staff in light of economic uncertainty, and proposed closing three warehouses in the United Kingdom while opening others in the country.

 Some 55% of employees who voted during the election last March had opted in favor of joining the union, which argued for higher pay and job security.
 Turnout was about 58% of about 8,000 eligible voters.